 Often, I’ll just shred up a rotisserie chicken or thaw out some frozen shredded chicken to pop in these salads when I’m pressed for time.
-But on the day I made this one, I took a few extra minutes to whip up a simple Asian marinade for some chicken breasts, and then cooked them in my grill pan while I prepared the rest of the ingredients.
+But on the day I made this one, I took a few extra minutes to whip up a simple sesame marinade for some chicken breasts, and then cooked them in my grill pan while I prepared the rest of the ingredients.

 Then I tossed everything in a big bowl — fresh cilantro, avocado, chopped cabbage, chicken, almonds, carrots, and green onions.
 (Probably should have chopped up that chicken and avocado a bit more to make this technically a “chopped” salad, but eh, we’re not very technical around here.) ;)

 And then I whipped up a simple creamy sesame-almond dressing using Blue Diamond Almond Breeze Unsweetened Original Almondmilk and almond butter as a base (in lieu of oil!), along with some rice wine vinegar, soy sauce, sesame oil, and a hint of sriracha, which was delicious.
 Loved the creamy vibe for a change!
 (And fun fact — just learned that Blue Diamond Almond Breeze is the official almondmilk of Team USA Volleyball, who I’m looking forward to cheering on! ?)

 Then I tossed everything together.
 (Well, all of the salad stuff.
 I decided to drizzle on the dressing later.)

 And in less than 30 minutes, this bright and beautiful sesame chicken chopped salad was ready to enjoy.

 Love how simple it was to make homemade.
 Love all of those flavorful, fresh ingredients.
 And I absolutely loved the creamier, naturally-sweetened dressing for a change.
 Definitely a winner.